chfog/cycle_counter/README.md

 ----

-> Nothing happens when I run `blender.py`.
+> Why does nothing happen when I run `blender.py`?

-Since writing and moving files around is the last step before CycleCounter ends, any errors will stop it before this point.
+Since making and moving files around is the last step before CycleCounter ends, any errors will kill it before this point.
 Check to make sure that you've set up everything as detailed in [Use](#use).

 ----

 > I think my way of doing cycle counts is faster/more efficient.

 Okay, not a question, but I understand.
-The scanning process is certainly quicker than doing paper-and-pencil cycle counts, but preparing the .csv can be tedious, and going back to check things can make it seem like you haven't saved any time at all.
+The scanning process is certainly quicker than doing paper-and-pencil cycle counts, but preparing the `.csv` can be tedious, and going back to check things can make it seem like you haven't saved any time at all.
 We found that cycle counts were more efficient overall, but the greatest benefit came from unalphabetized sections like Biography.
 Also, we have found quite a few books that either in the wrong section or had been scrapped, which is less likely to be noticed with paper and pen.
 The latter case amounted to hundreds of dollars in inventory, so even if you do most of your counts another way, it may be worth it to use CycleCounter once in a while.
 It won't hurt my feelings one bit if you don't, though.

 ----

 > Why is the `TO_CHECK.csv` file so long?

 Did you make sure to do step (3) [Pulling a Report](#pulling-a-report)?
-If not, Excel will have ruined Basil's nice ISBNs, and all of those rows will have a corresponding one in `EXTRAS.csv`.
+If not, Excel will have ruined Basil's nice ISBNs, and nothing will be able to match.
+Unfortunately, this is an issue with Excel, so I can't fix it.

 ----